anhyesun/personalsite/portfolio-minimal/content/sections/about/about.md

 ---

-I'm an enthusiastic full-stack engineer who is graduating from [UBC](https://www.ubc.ca/) in May 2022.
+I'm an enthusiastic full-stack engineer who is graduating from [UBC](https://www.ubc.ca/) in May 2023.

-In addition to 1 year of SWE Co-op experience from [SAP](https://www.sap.com/canada/) and [Citibank](https://www.citigroup.com/canada/en/), I have a hacker and entrepreneur spirit.
+In addition to 1 year of SWE Co-op experience from [SAP](https://www.sap.com/canada/) and [Citibank](https://www.citigroup.com/canada/en/), I am currently interning at [Microsoft](https://www.microsoft.com/) as an Software Engineer Intern for summer 2022.

+I have a hacker and entrepreneur spirit, and always eagar to learn.
 I have won 5+ prizes from hackathons and was awarded a [Service Award for Women in CS](https://www.cs.ubc.ca/award/2021/06/visier-service-awards-computer-science) from UBC.
 I'm a proactive leader of community for [Women in CS](https://ubcwics.com/) and [Korean Developer group](https://www.meetup.com/Vancouver-KDD).

 I love to expand my passion with your company, team and you.